thoughtbot/testing-rails/release/testing-rails.md

 commits.

-The book is broken into chapters for specific topics in testing, which makes it easier to use as a referrence and learn about each part step by step.
+The book is broken into chapters for specific topics in testing, which makes it easier to use as a reference and learn about each part step by step.
 However, it does make it more challenging to see how a single feature is developed that requires multiple types of tests.
 To get a sense of how features develop naturally please check out the app's [commit history] to see the code evolve one feature at a time.
+Additionally, you'll find more tests to learn from that we won't cover in the book.

 [commit history]: https://github.com/thoughtbot/testing-rails/commits/master/example_app